The Perfect Brownies

 In a large bowl, use an electric mixer to beat the eggs and sugar on medium-high speed until light and thick, about 3 minutes.
 Beat in the vanilla extract.

-Stir in the cooled chocolate mixture with a rubber spatula.
+Stir the cooled chocolate mixture into the wet ingredients with a rubber spatula.

 Add the flour and salt, folding gently until combined.